-Our principal executive offices are located at 1001 Fannin Street, Suite 4000, Houston, Texas 77002.
-Our telephone number at that address is (713) 512-6200.
+Our principal executive offices are located at 1001 Fannin Street, Houston, Texas 77002.
+Our telephone number is (713) 512-6200.
 Our website address is www.wm.com.
 Our annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K are all available, free of charge, on our website as soon as practicable after we file the reports with the SEC.
 Our stock is traded on the New York Stock Exchange under the symbol "WM."